-In January 2021 we’re running two workshops with the University of Reading to explore the impact and publishing opportunities available to Early Career Researchers in the humanities.
+Dr Claire Kennan, from the University of Reading’s Impact Team, updates us on a joint project with Routledge, Taylor & Francis that’s exploring the impact and publishing opportunities available to Early Career Researchers in the humanities.

 Read the Author Services research impact guide to understand what impact means for you and your work, how to measure it, and to get tips on sharing your published article to increase its impact.